apache/mxnet/contrib/clojure-package/README.md

 To generate api docs, run `lein codox`.
 The html docs will be generated in the target/docs directory.

-_Note: There is an error thrown in the generated code due to some loading issues, but the docs are all still there._

 ## Code Coverage

 To run the Code Coverage tool.
 Run `lein cloverage`.